collabovid/collabovid/scrape/README.md

 insertion to the database and insertion error handling is done by `collabovid-shared`.

 ### Filtering articles
-The articles, indexed by Colabovid are filtered with the following rules:
+The articles, indexed by Colabovid, are filtered using the two following rules:
-1. The article was published in 2020 or later
+1. The article was published in 2020 or later and
 2. The title or the abstract matches the following regular expression:

        .*(corona.?virus|(^|\s)corona(\s|$)|covid.?(20)?19|(^|\s)covid(\s|$)|sars.?cov.?2|2019.?ncov).*